Frequently Asked Questions

 The Wellings Evergreen Income Fund does allow for investor withdrawals after as early as one year.
 However, certain penalties will apply until the end of the fourth year.
 See Section 13 of the Limited Partnership Agreement for the full details and terms.

 • An investment in the funds should be considered long-term in nature.
 Investors should be in a financial position that will enable them to hold their investment for the duration of the offering.
-The Wellings Growth Fund II is projected to last from eight to ten years, or even longer.
-Wellings Evergreen Income Fund is an open-ended fund.

 • Wellings expects to invest in multifamily apartments, self-storage facilities, manufactured housing communities (mobile home parks), RV parks, and potentially other commercial real estate asset classes.
 Click here to access free eBooks about self-storage, mobile home parks and RV parks.